 How fast you earn back your investment in a heat pump depends a lot on your situation and in the case of a refurbischement project, of your current energy consumption.
 The Government provides subsidies for purchase and installation of heat pumps.
 In addition, research shows that your house value increases if you heat it with a heat pump.

-Main differences between a geothermal heat pump and the air source heat pump:
+Main differences between a geothermal heat pump, water source heat pump and the air source heat pump:

 The investment costs of an air heat pump are lower than with a geothermal or ground source heat pump: the difference is the cost of the construction the source of he soil.